 by Chris Grava

-He found that and a lot more when he came across a struggling foster home for orphans and vulnerable children in a local township outside of Cape Town.
-Quite simply, the conditions were shocking.
-The foster home could barely afford basic necessities like baby formula, diapers, and pay for caregivers.
-It was in desperate need of renovations, funding, and leadership.
+At the time, the conditions at the orphanage were shocking.
+The organization, known as the Home of Safety, could barely afford basic necessities like baby formula, diapers, and pay for caregivers.
+The children were left unsupervised with no one attending to their emotional and educational wellbeing.
+The Home was in desperate need of renovations, funding, and leadership.
 The problems seemed massive in scale, endless in number, and perhaps unsolvable.

 But Nick had a different philosophy.
 He saw the scale of the problems as equal to the scale of the opportunity.
-And seeing this massive opportunity to help, Nick skipped his flight home and decided to stay in South Africa as long as necessary to solve these problems.
+And seeing this massive opportunity to help, Nick skipped his flight home, quit his job in financial services, and decided to stay in South Africa as long as necessary to help these children.

 Nick quickly became part of the community in Khayelitsha, where he was given the name Intsikelelo, or "blessing" in Xhosa.
 He began spending every day at the Home, and soon he was officially brought on to the small team running the organization.
 From March 2013 - May 2015, he served as the Managing Director of the Home of Safety, where he personally saw to the children's needs by doing things like attending parent-teacher conferences at school, arranging medical check-ups, and bringing dozens of volunteers to the Home to provide individualized attention and academic tutoring.
 Nick also began helping the Home strengthen as an organization by recruiting a board of directors and introducing a system of accounting, while also connecting the Home with local sponsors who wanted to help.